kubernetes/kubernetes/cluster/images/etcd/README.md

 Each `k8s.gcr.io/etcd` docker image is tagged with an version string of the form `<etcd-version>-<image-revision>`, e.g. `3.0.17-0`.
 The etcd version is the SemVer of latest etcd version available in the image.
-The image revision distinguishes between docker images with the same lastest etcd version but changes (bug fixes and backward compatible improvements) to the migration utility bundled with the image.
+The image revision distinguishes between docker images with the same latest etcd version but changes (bug fixes and backward compatible improvements) to the migration utility bundled with the image.